Acide urique | Clinique Omicron Québec

 Causes of hypouricemia

-Hypouricemia, defined by a serum uric acid level below 120 µmol/L (2.0 mg/dL), is less common than hyperuricemia but is also a biological signal that warrants investigation.
-It can result from reduced uric acid production or increased renal excretion.
+Hypouricemia, defined as uricemia below 120 µmol/L (2.0 mg/dL), is less frequent than hyperuricemia, but is also a biological signal worthy of investigation.
+It may result from reduced uric acid production or increased renal excretion.

-- Xanthine oxidase deficiency (hereditary xanthinuria types I and II): accumulation of xanthine and hypoxanthine, xanthine renal lithiasis, crystalline myopathy; collapsed or even undetectable uremia
+- Xanthine oxidase deficiency (hereditary xanthinuria types I and II): accumulation of xanthine and hypoxanthine, xanthine renal lithiasis, crystalline myopathy; uricemia collapsed or undetectable

-- Treatment with allopurinol or febuxostat: xanthine oxidase inhibition reducing uric acid production; iatrogenic hypouricemia in therapeutic overdoses
+- Treatment with allopurinol or febuxostat: inhibition of xanthine oxidase reducing uric acid production; iatrogenic hypouricemia in therapeutic overdoses

-- Fanconi syndrome and proximal tubulopathies: excessive renal loss of urate due to defective proximal tubular reabsorption; associated with normoglycemic glycosuria, aminoaciduria, and phosphaturia
+- Fanconi syndrome and proximal tubulopathies: excessive renal urate loss due to proximal tubular reabsorption failure; associated with normoglycemic glycosuria, aminoaciduria and phosphaturia

-- Severe liver diseases and end-stage hepatocellular insufficiency: reduction of hepatic uric acid synthesis by deficit of functional hepatocytes
+- Severe liver disease and end-stage hepatocellular failure: reduced hepatic uric acid synthesis due to deficiency of functional hepatocytes

-- Severe malnutrition and very low protein intake: reduced purine substrate available for uric acid synthesis
+- Severe malnutrition and very low protein intake: reduction in purine substrate available for uric acid synthesis

 - Uricosuric drugs: probenecid, benzbromarone, losartan (partial uricosuric effect), fenofibrate, high-dose vitamin C

-- Pregnancy: hemodilution and increased renal clearance of urates in the first trimester; uricemia physiologically decreases in early pregnancy then rises in the third trimester
+- Pregnancy: hemodilution and increased renal urate clearance in the first trimester; uricemia falls physiologically in early pregnancy, then rises again in the third trimester

 Clinical manifestations of hyperuricemia

-Hyperuricemia can remain asymptomatic for many years before manifesting clinically.
+Hyperuricemia may remain asymptomatic for many years before manifesting itself clinically.
 When it persistently exceeds the plasma saturation threshold, the crystallization of monosodium urate in tissues generates a spectrum of progressive clinical manifestations.

 | Event | Clinical description | Mechanism |